-- 10. Meaning of "designated person" in Part 3 - 11.
-Asset-freeze in relation to designated persons - 12.
-Making funds available to designated persons - 13.
-Making funds available for benefit of designated persons - 14.
-Making economic resources available to designated persons

-- 15. Making economic resources available for benefit of designated persons - 16.
-Circumventing etc prohibitions
+- 6. Meaning of "designated person" in Part 3 - 7.
+Meaning of "owned or controlled directly or indirectly" in Part 3 - 8.
+Asset-freeze in relation to designated persons - 9.
+Making funds available to designated persons - 10.
+Making funds available for the benefit of designated persons - 11.
+Making economic resources available to designated persons - 12.
+Making economic resources available for the benefit of designated persons - 13.
+Circumventing etc. prohibitions